 About The Creator of Banana Moments: Joanna Jullien

-Joanna and her husband live in Roseville, California.
+Joanna Jullien and her husband live in Northern California.
 They have two grown sons.
+She was born in Massena, New York, and raised in Oakland, California in the Catholic faith.
 She holds a Bachelor of Arts in Social/Cultural Anthropology from U.C.
 Berkeley.
 Her honors thesis on corporate culture was awarded the Kroeber Prize from the Anthropology Department at U.C.
 Berkeley, and was supported by a grant from the National Science Foundation (NSF).
 Since graduating from college she has had a 20-year career as a manager and executive for information systems, manufacturing and environmental management businesses.
-She has a freelance contract with Gold Country Media, and produces the Sacramento Cyber Safety Examiner column for Examiner.com.

 Why Banana Moments?

 The title “Banana Moments” was inspired by a phone call from Joanna’s oldest son who while he was attending San Diego State, called Joanna while she was surveying bananas at a local supermarket.
 He had called to let her know he just went skydiving. (!)
 As she stared at the bananas, trying to decide which ones to take, it was more evident than ever that parenting would always involve a series of curve balls.
 These curve balls, past and future, are all “banana moments” now.
 Many are lighthearted, some are gut wrenching, and most are challenging and rewarding.

 A free subscription to Banana Moments quarterly will deliver the following:

 - Strategies for connecting with other parents, teachers, coaches, store and restaurant managers, video rental clerks – to establish over time a network of adults in our childrens’ lives that reinforces the norms for a safe and healthy journey from childhood into adulthood.